ibm-cloud-docs/ContinuousDelivery/cd_about.md

 copyright:
   years: 2015, 2022
-lastupdated: "2022-10-06"
+lastupdated: "2022-11-15"

-keywords: IBM Cloud Public, Use Developer Insights, toolchains, toolchain templates, toolchain tutorials, available regions, tools
+keywords: IBM Cloud Public, Use Developer Insights, toolchains, toolchain templates, toolchain tutorials, available regions, tools, Terraform

 subcollection: ContinuousDelivery

 ---

-{:shortdesc: .shortdesc}
-{:external: target="_blank" .external}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:screen: .screen}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:download: .download}
-{:help: data-hd-content-type='help'}
-{:support: data-reuse='support'}
+{{site.data.keyword.attribute-definition-list}}

 # Toolchain availability, templates, and tutorials
 {: #cd_about}
 {: support}

 Toolchains are available on {{site.data.keyword.cloud_notm}} Public.
-You can use a template as a starting point to create a toolchain.
+You can use a template or Terraform as a starting point to create a toolchain.
 {: shortdesc}

 Although toolchains are not currently available in all regions, you can configure your toolchain to deploy your apps across all regions.
 To learn more, try the [Deploy a secure web application across multiple regions tutorial](/docs/solution-tutorials?topic=solution-tutorials-multi-region-webapp).